14 Top Crypto Venture Capital Firms Active Right Now

 Pre-seed and Seed VC Firms in Cryptocurrency

-Pre-seed and seed funding are the earliest forms of capital, intended to help you turn an idea into a viable product and find initial market traction.
-For founders at this stage, seed stage venture capital firms like Coinbase Ventures, Haun Ventures, and Orange DAO are often the right partners to approach.
+This is the earliest stage of funding, intended to help you transform an idea into a minimum viable product and find initial market fit.
+Some of the most active seed funding venture capital firms in the crypto space include Coinbase Ventures, Framework Ventures, and Orange DAO.

 Early Stage VC Firms in Cryptocurrency

-Early-stage funding, which typically includes Series A and B rounds, is for companies with a proven product and growing customer base that need capital to scale operations.
-Among the many early stage VC firms, both Framework Ventures and CMT Digital are active web3 venture capital firms that invest at this level.
+Early-stage funding, which typically includes Series A and Series B rounds, is for companies that have a proven product and are ready to scale their team and customer base.
+Notable early stage VC firms that support growing Web3 companies are Paradigm, a16z crypto, and Ripple.

 Late Stage VC Firms in Cryptocurrency